cse110-sp21-group24/cse110-sp21-group24/README.md

 ## Local Development

+First, install the Firebase CLI [here](https://firebase.google.com/docs/cli#install_the_firebase_cli).

-All html, css, and js files will be located in the `public` directory.
-To test locally:
+All website files will be located in the `public` directory.
+To test locally, run:

 ```
 firebase serve